ololo123321/yandex-recsys/README.md

 About configurations (see `experiment` in `predict_final.sh`):
 * `"inference/ensemble"` - final ensemble
 * `"inference/final"` - setup for final submission (public: 0.086059; private: 0.086)
-* `"inference/post_final"` - final submission, where tracks vocab size in one the approaches 50k -> 483k (public: 0.087251; private: ?).
+* `"inference/post_final"` - final submission, where tracks vocab size in one of the approaches 50k -> 483k (public: 0.087251; private: ?).
 Have finished this experiment only after deadline, unfortunately :(
 * `"inference/valid"` - validation setup, where 1) last track is removed from likes history; 2) first 10k users from test file are considered
 * `"inference/test"` - submission setup, where whole likes history and all users are considered.